Enhancement of deuteron production in jets

-In our analysis, we use the coalescence model \cite{Butler:1963pp,Schwarzschild:1963zz} which correctly describes deuteron production over a wide range of collision energies, see the recent studies \cite{Zhao:2022xkz,Hillmann:2021zgj,Mahlein:2023fmx,Florkowski:2023uim} and numerous references therein.
-The model is particularly reliable in case of the genuine production of deuterons as it happens in proton-proton collisions.
-Then, the process occurs in two steps: production of a pair of neutron and proton with small relative momentum and formation of a deuteron due to final-state interaction.
-Since the energy scale of the first step, which is a fourfold nucleon mass, is much bigger than that of the second one, which is a deuteron binding energy, a probability to produce a deuteron factorizes into the probability to produce the neutron-proton pair and the probability to form the deuteron.
-Therefore, the production cross section of a deuteron with momentum ${\bf p}$ can be written in the factorized form \be \frac{d\sigma_D}{d^3{\bf p}} = {\cal A} \, \frac{d\sigma_{np}} {d^3\big(\frac{1}{2}{\bf p}\big)d^3\big(\frac{1}{2}{\bf p}\big)} , \ee where the deuteron formation rate ${\cal A}$ is \be = \frac{3}{4} (2\pi)^3 \int d^3r \, D ({\bf r})\, |\phi_d({\bf r})|^2 . \ee The source function $D ({\bf r})$ is a normalized to unity distribution of relative space-time positions of the neutron and proton at the kinetic freeze-out and $\phi _d({\bf r})$ is the deuteron wave function of relative motion.
+The deuteron formation rate is \be = \frac{3}{4} (2\pi)^3 \int d^3r \, D ({\bf r})\, |\phi_d({\bf r})|^2 , \ee where the source function $D ({\bf r})$ is a normalized to unity distribution of relative space-time positions of the neutron and proton at the kinetic freeze-out and $\phi _d({\bf r})$ is the deuteron wave function of relative motion.
 The factor $\frac{3}{4}$ reflects the fact the deuterons come from the neutron-proton pairs in the spin triplet state.
-It is obviously assumed here that nucleons emitted from the fireball are unpolarized.
-The formula (\ref{cross-D}), which is written in the center-of-mass frame of the deuteron, does not assume, as one might think, that the two nucleons are emitted simultaneously.
+It is obviously assumed that nucleons are unpolarized.
+The formula (\ref{d-form-rate}), which is written in the center-of-mass frame of the deuteron, does not assume, as one might think, that the two nucleons are emitted simultaneously.
 The vector ${\bf r}$ denotes the inter-nucleon separation at the moment when the second nucleon is emitted.
 For this reason, the function $D ({\bf r})$ effectively gives the space-time distribution.
-The formula (\ref{d-form-rate}), which is written in the natural units we use with $\hbar=c=1$, was discovered by Sato and Yazaki \cite{Sato:1981ez} and further on repeatedly discussed, see {\it e.g.} \cite{Mrowczynski:1987} and the review article \cite{Mrowczynski:2020ugu}.
+The formula (\ref{d-form-rate}), which is written in the natural units with $\hbar=c=1$, was discovered by Sato and Yazaki \cite{Sato:1981ez} and repeatedly discussed later on, see {\it e.g.} \cite{Mrowczynski:1987} and the review \cite{Mrowczynski:2020ugu}.